 As soon as you've been diagnosed, you'll need to consider your treatment options.
 And remember that you do have options: not all fibroid diagnoses will end in surgery.
 In fact, there are minimally invasive fibroid treatments that can help you find relief.
 But the option you choose will largely depend on the type of symptoms you're currently experiencing.

 Once you know you have fibroids, you have lots of options.
-If you aren’t bothered by symptoms, you may just monitor the tumor(s).
+If you aren't bothered by symptoms, you may just monitor the tumor(s).
 With fibroids that are small, birth control, diet and exercise may keep them from causing you pain.
-But if pregnancy is important to you, the location of your fibroids will also be important.
+However, fibroids can lead to hypertension when you have fibroids in your 40s, and that can take a greater toll on your overall health.
+Plus, if pregnancy is important to you, the location of your fibroids will also be important.
 Fibroids that grow in the uterine cavity or block the fallopian tubes may affect your fertility.

 If symptoms or infertility send you in search of relief, it's important to research all your treatment options.
 While some doctors may recommend surgery (myomectomy or hysterectomy), we like to explore less invasive options.
 To learn more about non-surgical fibroid treatments schedule a consult today with our Houston area fibroid experts.